 Air Fryer Zucchini Brownies are a delicious air fryer dessert.
 Chocolate frosted zucchini brownies will dress up any dessert table.
 This is a super easy homemade brownie recipe that is loaded with zucchini.

 Head out and harvest your zucchini in the garden, and come indoors and whip up a chocolate zucchini brownie that will win over the whole family—a great way to sneak veggies into your dessert.

 I will be honest with you, my kids ate these for an after-school treat and didn’t even know that they had a trace of zucchini in them!

 Are you looking for more Air Fryer Zucchini Recipes for Zucchini Season?
-Some of my favorites are AIR FRYER ZUCCHINI CHEDDAR SAVORY MUFFINS, AIR FRYER ZUCCHINI BACON CHEDDAR SCONES, AIR FRYER PARMESAN ZUCCHINI FOIL PACKETS, and AIR FRYER, ROASTED TOMATOES AND ZUCCHINI FLATBREAD.
+Some of my favorites are AIR FRYER ZUCCHINI CHEDDAR SAVORY MUFFINS, AIR FRYER ZUCCHINI BACON CHEDDAR SCONES, and AIR FRYER PARMESAN ZUCCHINI FOIL PACKET.

 Ingredients For Zucchini Brownies

 - Butter – unsalted.
 If you use salted, omit the salt in recipe.

 - Baking Soda

 - Peanut Butter

 To make these brownies, you will start by creaming your butter and sugar together.
 Incorporate the eggs, yogurt, and vanilla.